 - Which affiliates are driving the most traffic? – Can you encourage them to drive even more?
-It may be a huge site who is putting minimal effort into your program.
-If you dangle some incentives out there to the site owner, he or she may only have to put in a little more effort to double your traffic.
+It may be a huge site that is putting minimal effort into your program.
+If you dangle some incentives in front of the site owner, he or she may only have to put in a little more effort to double your traffic.
 Get them to throw their whole weight behind it…and you could explode!

 - Which affiliates are driving the least traffic? – Can you encourage them to drive any?
 Are they worth your time?
 Should you even cut them off?

 - Is the revenue worth it? – Are you getting a ton of complaints and refund requests?
 Some affiliates will drive customers who won’t be happy.
-Find out which affiliates are driving you good customers and cut off the ones that are driving you bad customers as you can lose money.
+Find out which affiliates are driving you good customers and cut off the ones that are driving you bad customers to avoid losing money.

-One of the main reasons it’s so important to figure out what works is because you need to reinvest in the things that are working and cut off the ones that aren’t.
+One of the main reasons it’s so important to figure out what works is because you need to reinvest in the things that are working and get rid off the ones that aren’t.

 What’s most encouraging about Groupon’s success, however, is the amount of time it took to grow so big.
-We’re not talking a decade or even years…but in reality were just talking about one year.
+We’re not talking about a decade or even years.
+We are just talking about one year.

-But don’t think that it’s easy because if it was that easy everyone would be doing it.
+But don’t think that it’s easy because if it were that easy, everyone would be doing it.
 Creating a good affiliate program will take a lot of blood, sweat and tears…

 Did I miss any affiliate marketing secrets that should be shared?